Registration

 For presenters:

-• $150 by January 15 for early registration
+- $150 by January 15 for early registration

-• $175 by January 31 for regular registration
+- $175 by January 31 for regular registration

 For guests (not presenting at the conference):

-• Saturday pass: $50 (includes breakfast, lunch, book signing, and all Saturday presentation sessions)
+- Saturday pass: $50 (includes breakfast, lunch, book signing, and all Saturday presentation sessions)

 Travel and Accommodations

-Participants are responsible for their own travel to and from Baltimore.
-All presenters are asked to reserve a room in the conference hotel, the Inn at the Colonnade, using the link below to access the discounted block rate.
-The Inn at the Colonnade is located directly across the street from the Johns Hopkins University campus, which serves as the venue for the symposium.
+All presenters are asked to reserve a room in one of the two conference hotels, the Inn at the Colonnade and The Study at Johns Hopkins.
+Please use the links below to access the discounted block rates.
+Both hotels are located directly across the street from the Johns Hopkins University campus, which serves as the venue for the symposium.
+Please see the map below highlighting the conference hotels and venues; a full map of the Homewood campus is available here.
 A mobility shuttle will be available for those with accessibility needs.

 We recommend that if you are flying you arrive at the Baltimore-Washington International Airport (BWI).
 For train travel, we recommend arriving at Baltimore Penn Station.
-Transportation is not provided to/from the airport or train station; however, public transit options are available.
+Transportation is not provided to/from the airport or train station; however, public transit options are available:

 Keynote Speaker